PETE BARBOUR'S WORLD

 GUS ON LIFE

-Truth is complicated, Truth is not always black or white but may be somewhere in-between.
+Emet, truth is complicated, Truth is not always black or white but is somewhere in-between.
+The Torah says, “be distant from falsehood.”
 It is much easier to distance oneself from falsehood than to strive for a shifting and complex canopy of truth.
-(Marcus) Is truth a perception with the potential for change?
+(Greg Marcus) Is truth a perception with the potential for change?
 What is true today may be false tomorrow.

-I published my first work, Loose Ends, in 1987, and saw several of my short stories in print through the 1990's.
-I stopped trying to get my stories published when publishing fiction was superseded by my real job.
-When I retired in 2014, I started to work on getting my stories published again.
+I published my first work, Loose Ends, in 1987, and saw several of my short stories in print through the 1990s.
+"The Fate of Dickie Paponovitch" was chosen as Raconteur of the Month, May 1994, Susan Carroll Publishing.
+I took a break from trying to get my stories published until I retired in 2014; then I started to publish again.
+The stories, many accessible online, are listed below.

 The heartbreak and love that can bring families together and tear them apart.
 Joseph is lucky.
 He is blessed with a strong , supportive wife who is able to help him heal old childhood wounds and ultimately confront years of anger and resentment.
 With her help , Joseph is able to tie up the loose ends of his life and move on.